BroboticsForever/capstone/README.md

     export PS1="\u@\h \[\033[32m\]\w -\$(parse_git_branch)\[\033[00m\] $ "

 This will change the look of your console so that you can always see which git branch you are on without having to run `git branch` all the time.
-Once you save the file, reset your console with the `reset` command.
+Once you save the file, load the settings with this command: `source ~/.bashrc`.

 !ATTENTION!
 DO NOT EVER MAKE CHANGES WHILE ON THE 'master' or 'release' BRANCHES All of the commands below must be run from the root directory of this repository (website).